merwesarac/Social_Network_Analysis_for_Detecting_Influencer_Vectors/README.md

        follower,retweeted,favourite count informations were integrated to the formula to understand their effectivity

 At the end of the working, influencer and interactive scores sent to the service

+PySpark was used in coding,required libraries installed and Hadoop environment set.